koson/Mojave.Astrology/README.md

 Mojave.Astrology
 ================

-A .NET abstraction of the Swiss Ephemeris
+A .NET abstraction of the Swiss Ephemeris.
+Please see the Swiss Ephemeris for licensing information: http://www.astro.com/swisseph/

 To use: